jina-ai/jina/docs/concepts/serving/executor/serve.md

 - A shared Executor has no Gateway.

-Although both types can join a {class}`~jina.Flow`, use a shared Executor if the Executor is only intended to join Flows to have less network hops and save the costs of running running the Gateway in Kubernetes.
+Although both types can join a {class}`~jina.Flow`, use a shared Executor if the Executor is only intended to join Flows to have less network hops and save the costs of running the Gateway in Kubernetes.

 ## Serve via Docker Compose